DailyMatters/company_review/documents/answers.md

 * What would be your preferred storage for solving a problem like this in a production environment and why?
 What would be the alternatives?

 It depends on the amount of data we are expecting.
 But for a problem like this that expects a lot of data, then a non relational database would be the ideal storage method.
-I say this because nosql is the prefered method for highly dinamic datasets, as a review system can actually be.
+I say this because nosql is the preferred method for highly dynamic datasets, as a review system can actually be.